From 2000 onwards...

 In March 2016, Mick Garside, long time volunteer sadly passed away.
 An account of his scouting life can be found here.

 2017 saw the third once-in-a-lifetime trip to Kandersteg.
 This time almost 50 members made the journey.
 With a hail storm that ripped tents, white water rafting and packed lunches on the top of Europe, the trip made memories that will last a lifetime.
+This adventure meant that members travelled more than the distance from Lands End to John O Groats more than 99 times!

 Here's to the next page of history!